 A tall, narrow gently-curving piece, it represents time – from the beginning of life to hope for a peaceful future.

-A couple of sculptures along, you come to this bronze sculpture by Jose Ramiz Barquet.
-It’s hauntingly beautiful, don’t you think?
+A couple of sculptures along, you come to a hauntingly beautiful piece by sculptor Ramiz Barquet.

 “La Nostalgia” depicts a couple sitting side-by-side – Barquet’s tribute to his wife Nelly Galvan Duque, a painter.
 It takes on more meaning when you know the story behind it.